learnbyexample/vim_reference/vim_reference_guide.md

     * you will get an error message if there are unsaved changes
 * `:qa` quit all (`:qa` is short for `:quitall`)
     * you will get an error message if there are unsaved changes
-* `:confirm qa` similar to quit all, but provides a prompt for every file that has unsaved changes
+* `:confirm qa` similar to quit all, but prompts for every file that has unsaved changes

 >![info](./images/info.svg) Append `!` to discard unsaved changes and quit.